Do Home Buyers Need Local Conveyancers?

 Absence of local knowledge

-Well, back when local authority searches involved a lot of manual processing, it sometimes helped if you were on first-name terms with the person handling it at the council to move things along.
+Back when local authority searches involved a lot of manual processing, it sometimes helped to be on first-name terms with the person handling them at the council to move things along.
 But now that these processes have mostly gone digital, local familiarity is much less relevant.

 No in-person meetings